Byron1z/osticket-prereqs-B1z/README.md

 <img src="https://i.imgur.com/jfmsee6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create an Azure Windows 10 Virtual Machine (VM), typically with 4 vCPUs Virtual CPUs.
+Create an Azure Windows 10 Virtual Machine (VM), typically with 4 vCPUs Virtual CPUs,

   For the username and password, it can be anything as we'll be using this info to log into the VM with Remote Desktop on our main computer.
 </p>